nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Rule Reference/What a GM Does.md

 ## Infiltration

 A good part of slugblasting is getting into places you’re not supposed to.
-Hopping the fence into DARA’s facility, slipping past the bouncers at Matte Static, reprogramming a guardbot, hacking your mom’s email, and all that stuff.
+Hopping the fence into [[DARA]]’s facility, slipping past the bouncers at Matte Static, reprogramming a guardbot, hacking your mom’s email, and all that stuff.
 Make these moments into meals by:
 - providing objects, terrain, or other fun details for characters to interact with.
 - using progress and danger tracks.
 - carefully inserting problems that increase the heat without boiling over right away into a fight/chase.